coinmetrics/product-docs/docs/market-data/liquidity/bid-ask-spread.md

 We offer the bid-ask spread over 1m, 1h, and 1d intervals.
 Each of these metrics represents the average bid-ask spread over the interval of time.

 ## API Endpoints
-Liquidity bid-ask spread can be accessed using the following endpoints:
+Liquidity bid-ask spread metrics can be accessed using the following endpoints:
 * `timeseries/market-metrics`

-{% swagger src="../../.gitbook/assets/openapi.yaml" path="timeseries/market-metrics" method="get" %}
+{% swagger src="../../.gitbook/assets/openapi.yaml" path="/timeseries/market-metrics" method="get" %}
 [openapi.yaml](../../.gitbook/assets/openapi.yaml)
 {% endswagger %}